 1. RDX Nubuck Leather Belt – Best Allround Powerlifting Belt

-Nubuck is a top grain leather that has been sanded down to have a soft but very durable exterior.
+Nubuck is top-grain leather that has been sanded down to have a soft but very durable exterior.
 And that is one of the best features of this belt from RDX.
-The leather is oil tanned for superior finish and durability.
+The leather is oil-tanned for superior finish and durability.
 The belt has dual stitching throughout its length for a long-lasting effect.
 The rivets and buckle are made of strong stainless steel.